-Legislation of real estate is quite strict in Thailand.
+The legislation of real estate is quite strict in Thailand.
 In order to protect the interests of Thai citizens, the sale of land to foreigners is prohibited.
-However there are several ways to register property, allowing foreigners to own the property.
-One of them is leasehold (long-term lease).
-In fact, leasehold is a long-term lease for a period of 30 years with the possibility of a two-fold extension, which in total may be up to 90 years.
-Leasehold gives the owner the right to sell or rent property that is used at his own discretion.
+However, there are several ways to register property that allow foreigners to own the property.
+One of them is through a leasehold (long-term lease).
+Leasehold is a long-term lease for a period of 30 years with the possibility of a two-fold extension, which, in total, can be up to 90 years.
+A leasehold gives the owner the right to sell or rent a property that is used at his own discretion.

-The registration of real estate under a leasehold ownership for foreign citizens is quite common in Thailand as well as reliable and legal.
-Advantages of registering the property under leasehold is that it is not declared and is not taxed.
+The registration of real estate under leasehold ownership for foreign citizens is quite common in Thailand, as well as reliable and legal.
+The advantages of registering a property under leasehold are that it is not declared and is not taxed.

 A foreign citizen can purchase apartments in any complex under leasehold.
 In complexes that do not have a condominium license, apartments can be purchased either by a Thai company or with the help of a good lawyer.
 The contract can also offer the possibility of a two-fold extension period for 30 years after the expiry of the first term.
 In condominiums, there are 2 quotas for the sale of apartments: A total of 49% of the available apartments have a foreign freehold quota.
 The remaining 51% of the apartments must belong to either Thai citizens or Thai companies, or can be sold to a foreign citizen under leasehold ownership, with an initial 30 years to begin with.
 The foreign buyer has the same rights and duties as the Thai owner, only slightly limited by the lease period of 30 years, after which, there is the possibility of a two-fold extension.